home-assistant/addons/letsencrypt/DOCS.md

 ### Create & renew certificates

-The letsencrypt add-on crates the certificates once it is started: navigate to **Settings** -> **Add-ons**, pick the **Let's Encrypt** add-on, click the **START** button on the bottom.
-The add-on stops once the certificates are created.
+The letsencrypt add-on creates the certificates once it is started: navigate to **Settings** -> **Add-ons**, pick the **Let's Encrypt** add-on, click the **START** button on the bottom.
+The add-on stops once the certificates are create.

 Certificates are not renewed automatically by the plugin.
-The add-on has to be started again to renew certificates: If the add-on is started again, it checks if the certificates are due for renewal.
-This us usually the case 30 days before the certificates due date.
+The add-on has to be started again to renew certificates.
+If the add-on is started again, it checks if the certificates are due for renewal.
+This is usually the case 30 days before the certificates' due date.
 If the certificates are not due for renewal, the add-on terminates without changes.
 If the certificates are due for renewal, new certificates will be created.

 There are multiple ways how the add-on can be started to check/renew the certificates.
 One way to automate the certificate renewal it to configure a renewal via [Home Assistant automation][haauto], and then restarting this automation every night via the [Supervisor Addon restart action][supervisorrestart].